anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <hr>
 <span style="font-size:14px;font-weight:lighter">
-I was touched by her existence (being?).
-<br> Her stare was profound...
-But it was not only about her eyes.
+I was touched by her... by her being? existence?.
+Her stare was profound, and, still, it was not <i>only</i> about her eyes.
 One could easily read in her face the strength overflowing from the pores, demarcating its expression lines.
-<br> Her past, unknown to me, touched me.
-And I cannot understand what emotion I felt standing in front of this woman, timidly trying to return her gaze with humility, but it was powerful.
-<br> In each blink, there was a struggle.
-And I knew the suffering was there, even now — hidden, in a way, but there.
-<br> I imagined she endured every single battle with pride as if it was not allowed for her to cry, to show how hard those battles were.
+Her past, unknown to me, touched me.
+And I cannot understand exactly what emotion I felt standing in front of that woman, timidly trying to return her gaze with humility, but it was powerful.
+In each blink, there was a struggle.
+And I knew the suffering was there, even now (hidden, in a way, but there).
+I imagined she endured every single battle with pride, as if it was not allowed for her to cry, to show how hard those battles were.
 To slow down.
-<br> Noticeably, it was not about succeeding: it was not about success.
+Noticeably, it was not about succeeding: It was not about success.
 Nor was it about recognition.
-<br> Simply, instead (how can one?), about living an honourable life.
+Simply, instead, <i>(how can one?)</i> about living an honourable life.
 </span>
 <br>
 <br>